peterthehan/create-discord-bot/CONTRIBUTING.md

 - `npm run action:check` - checks that the project complies with Prettier.
 - `npm run action:lint` - checks that the project complies with ESLint.

-> Not intended to be used while developing.
+> These scripts are not intended to be used while developing.

 #### Bot